BerjisTech/GiftersClub-iOS/BUILD_IOS.md

 ## 13) IAP Review Info and Common Statuses

-Where to add: ASC → Your App → In‑App Purchases → select `gift_token` → Review Information.
+Where to add: ASC → Your App → In‑App Purchases → select `token_100` → Review Information.

 Include in Review Information:
 - Test account credentials (if the purchase UI requires login in your app).